The Strengths of A Child With Autism

 Positive Behaviour Support (PBS) provides long-term support to people with a learning disability, autism, or at risk of developing challenging behaviour.
 It identifies factors contributing to a person’s challenging conduct, implementing strategies for changing it to improve their lives and those around them.
 It is relevant to both adults and children, but is particularly beneficial for children who are still growing and developing.

 In other words, PBS is about creating individualised strategies for children with a disability or diagnosis such as (but are not limited to), high-functioning autism, anxiety, ADHD or intellectual disability.
 These strategies are responsive to their needs, reducing or eliminating the need for restrictive practices.
-With this strategy, their strengths and ability to function in a more positive and independent capacity in their everyday lives are brought to the forefront.
+With this strategy, their autism strengths and ability to function more positively and independently in their everyday lives are brought to the forefront.

 To read more: What Is Positive Behaviour Support?